All comparisonsTask Managers

 Todoist

-Sunsama fails first because daily planning sessions become mandatory.
+Sunsama fails first because it breaks when daily planning sessions become mandatory.

 Verdict